xojs/xo/readme.md

 Type: `string | string[]`

-Use one or more [shareable configs](https://eslint.org/docs/developer-guide/shareable-configs) or [plugin configs](https://eslint.org/docs/user-guide/configuring/configuration-files#using-a-configuration-from-a-plugin).
+Use one or more [shareable configs](https://eslint.org/docs/developer-guide/shareable-configs) or [plugin configs](https://eslint.org/docs/user-guide/configuring/configuration-files#using-a-configuration-from-a-plugin) to override any of the default rules (like `rules` above).

 ### extensions